History of National Homemaker Day

-The issue of Good Housekeeping launched on May 2, 1855.
-Its founder hoped “to produce and perpetuate perfection as may be obtained in the household.”
+The first issue of Good Housekeeping launches, hoping “to produce and perpetuate perfection as may be obtained in the household.”

 National Homemaker Day Activities

-If you don’t have the time to do all the chores but still want to recognize the homemaker in your life, then this is the day to pay a cleaner to come in and do it, or hire a chef for the evening, or a pet groomer, or a gardener.
-You can advertise on a chores website for somebody who’s willing to do this kind of thing, but be sure to thank them (and pay them well!) for doing the homemaking too!
+If you don’t have the time to do all the chores but still want to recognize the homemaker in your life, then this is the day to pay a cleaner to come in and do it, or hire a chef for the evening.
+You can advertise on a chores website for somebody who’s willing to do this kind of thing, but be sure to thank them and pay them well!

 Spa days, relaxation times, flotation tanks, mani-pedis, you know the drill.
 Thank your homemaker by treating them to a nice experience, maybe while you’re at home doing the jobs they tend to do.

 Whether you’re out earning a paycheck or at home raising children, everyone’s work has a value and yet, there aren’t many MVP awards given out to the people who do the work in the home.
 This is a day that’s about changing that.